Fireside Lodge

 This system of processes and tools is inspired by a variety of traditional ways around the world (including the European Shamanic heritage), but it can now be used by everybody who spends the time to practice the methods.

-How was this 'universal' Shamanic system created?
+How was this "non traditional" Shamanic system created?

 In addition, some non-native Shamanic teachers travelled the world, studied with locals and collected methods that could be meaningfully used in a modern, urban context.
 The most famous is probably Michael Harner (1929-2018, American anthropologist) and his Foundation for Shamanic Studies who called his system of knowledge 'Core Shamanism'.
 Through participative research, he explored and collected methods that were used in similar ways in many traditions.
 For example, most native Shamans use healing methods to dissolve energy blockages (some call this 'extraction') or perform soul retrievals when a part of their clients' essence has split off.